jam14d/Dojo/README.md

-# Dojo: Training Plan App
+# Dojo: A Training App

 ## Goal